AlecCodes/ReactBGCalculator/README.md

 ISO [XXXX] is the table of blood glucose (BG) conversions between mmol/L and mg/dL.
 This table is frequently referenced by our International Post-market Surveillance team while processing complaints, due to the fact that different regulatory bodies require different units of BG measurements.
 A simple browser-based calculator to handle the conversions will yield progress on our goal of reducing the turnover-time necessary to process a complaint.

 ##The App
 This blood glucose calculator is a single-page React App.
 Blood glucose values are entered by the user, who clicks a checkbox to indicate which unit of measurement is being entered.

-##Problems
-If the user enters a whole number (no decimal) as a mmol/dL input value, it will return undefined due to the fact that the lookup table has float key values.
-If the isWhole condition is met, than this means that whole floats (ending in .0) will get converted to 32.0.0, and return undefined from the table.
-So, we need to make sure the user can enter both 32 and 32.0 and get the same result.
-This can be done by ensuring that isWhole evaluates to true if no dots are contained in the input.
+A tertiary statement in the submission handler executes the relevant conversion on the value entered, and renders the converted result to the results box.
+Two functions are used to lookup the conversions - getMGPerdL and getMMOLPerLiter.

+##ISO Complaince & Validation
+The ISO_Values file contains both ISO conversion tables as JavaScript objects.
+Rather than computing the conversion, the getMGPerdL and getMMOLPerLiter functions accept a Number imput and returns the corresponding value from the table.
+The Jest testing suite App.test.js uses 2 loops to test getMMOLPerLiter and getMGPerdL for every input value with a range of 0-600mg/dL and 0-33.3mmol/dL, respectively.